wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-devquickstarts-android.md

 4. Click the Applications tab.
 5. In the drawer, click Add.
 6. Click "Add an application my organization is developing".
-7. Enter a friendly name for the application, for example "TodoListService", select "Web Application and/or Web API", and click next.
+7. Enter a friendly name for the application, for example "TodoListService", select "web site and/or Web API", and click next.
 8. For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:8080`.
 9. For the App ID URI, enter `https://<your_tenant_name>/TodoListService`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
 Click OK to complete the registration.
 10. While still in the Azure Management Portal, click the Configure tab of your application.